 BROKEN handles on a silver plate dish

 The handle on this silver plate dish was broken off.
 These handles are cast white metal but can be soldered back on with great care to preserve the silver plating.
 After the handle was repaired the silver plating was polished lightly.
 The final result (right photo) was a vast improvement in the appearance and function.

 Broken Feet of a Tray

-Feet often break off silverplate trays as in this example (right photo.)
+Feet often break off silverplate trays as in this example (left photo.)
 The feet can be soldered back with great skill and care.
 The difficulty is that the low temperature solder is very close to the melting temperature of the cast white metal feet.